Puyodead1/udemy-downloader/README.md

-  --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed
+  --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p quality for non-drm
+                        lectures)
 ```

 - Passing a Bearer Token and Course ID as an argument